What’s in This Article

 Rules and Restrictions for Sharing Miles

-Before you move any miles, you need to understand the rules.
-The most important restriction is that miles can only be transferred between AAdvantage accounts.
-They cannot be sold or bartered.
-Buying or selling miles on third-party marketplaces violates the terms of service and can get your account shut down.
+Before you move any miles, understand the rules.
+You can only transfer miles between AAdvantage accounts.
+You cannot sell or barter them.
+Buying or selling miles on third-party platforms violates the terms of service and can get your account shut down.

-Another restriction is that you can only transfer posted base or bonus miles.
-If you have pending miles from a recent flight or credit card purchase, you have to wait for them to officially hit your account.
+You can only transfer posted base or bonus miles.
+If you have pending miles from a recent flight or credit card purchase, you must wait for them to officially post before initiating a transfer.

-American Airlines also reserves the right to pause or limit transfers if they suspect fraudulent activity.
-Always stick to the official channels when moving your rewards.
+American Airlines also reserves the right to pause or limit transfers if it suspects fraudulent activity.
+Always use the official channels when moving your rewards.

 Tips for Maximizing the Value of Shared American Airlines Miles